bobanetwork/aa-hc-CodeCaster/README.md

 # What is this?
 This is a (hopefully) easy to use example of how you can use [Hybrid Compute](https://docs.boba.network/developer/features/aa-basics/hybrid-compute) with [Account Abstraction](https://docs.boba.network/developer/features/aa-basics) to build powerful Web3 Apps!

-This "Hello World" example allows you to fetch the current price of any cryptocurrency from an off-chain API such as CoinRanking into your smart contract within 1 single, atomic transaction!
+This "Text2Call" example allows you to craft transactions from written text via a LLM such as ChatGPT!

 You can run this repo in 2 ways:
 - On our official testnet "Boba Sepolia"
 - or spin up the local stack end-to-end (including the local chain, the bundler for Account Abstraction, the snap, etc.)

 # Get started
-Clone this repo with `git clone --recurse-submodules -j8 git@github.com:bobanetwork/aa-hc-example.git`
+Clone this repo with `git clone --recurse-submodules -j8 git@github.com:bobanetwork/aa-hc-text2call.git`

 ## Installation
 You will need a handful of tools to run the full stack (local):